kntism/MetaCSS/README.md

 </div>
 ```

-When you want to style the `boxes` to flex, you can:
+When you want to style the `boxes` to flexbox, you can:

 ```
 <div class="boxes flex">